 Board members are usually very busy, very accomplished people.
-They have joined your board in order to help you be more successful, and because they believe in the mission of your non-profit.
-But they do not have the time to pore over your bad budget and whip it into shape.
+They have joined your board to help you be more successful, and because they believe in the mission of your nonprofit.
+But they do not have the time to pour over your bad budget and whip it into shape.

-What if your board members could look at your budget online, anytime, and see how it compared to the actual results, the previous month and the same month last year?
-Imagine if the board member could easily understand which programs and initiatives were successful and sustainable, and which were not.
-Imagine a world where board members were happy and excited to look at the budget, see what was actually happening, and give better feedback, help and support.
+What if your board members could look at your budget online, anytime, and see how it compared to the actual results, the previous month, and the same month last year?

 - Previous month results